The Best Hiking Clothes for Any Budget

 Pros: Recover Brands offers a wide variety of tees with fun graphics that won’t break the bank.
 They are also made out of recycled plastic and synthetic fibers.
 These tees are a fantastic way to be eco-friendly without breaking the bank!
 For more eco-friendly gear, check out my eco-friendly hiking gear guide.

-Cons: Some of the tees fit a little snug so if you’re into a looser fit (like me) order a size up or reach out to the manufacturer for more info on fit.
+Cons: Some of the tees fit a little snug so if you’re into a looser fit or have broad shoulders (like me) order a size up or reach out to the manufacturer for more info on fit.

 Best Bottoms for Hiking: Shorts and Pants that Function and Make You Look Fabulous

 Whether you hike in shorts, pants, or convertibles, pants always seem to be a nightmare.
 It took several hours in a dressing room to find a pant that delivers function, fit and durability.
 Therefore, I only have two items for each listed here.
 Maybe one day, the pant goddesses will smite the outdoor industry to creating a more flattering look for females on the trail.
-Oh and I should mention I hate hiking in leggings, I’m not in yoga class.
+Oh and I should mention I hate hiking in leggings, I’m not in yoga class and I always feel colder in leggings.
 I want something with deep pockets that will actually keep me comfortable.
 If it’s your jam though, your options are endless and your price point lowers substantially.

 Cons: When you dry them in a dryer the drawstring comes out, you can fish it through again, but it’s a pain.
-I wish the short conversion was a little shorter, I look kinda goofy with long shorts.
+The recently did away with the convertible option, but I believe the new ones zip off at the calves.

 Mid Range: North Face Paramount 2.0 Convertible Pants